sensingtheforest/sensingtheforest.github.io/src/posts/2024-03-27-an-interview-with-jones-bulley.md

 ---
-title: An Interview with Jones Bulley
+title: An Interview with Jones/Bulley
 date: 2024-03-27T10:00:00.000Z
 excerpt: James Bulley and Daniel Jones are an artist duo whose collaborative practice explores the boundaries of sound art, music, and process-based composition.
 Their work draws on systems and patterns from the world around us as ways of organising sound, creating a reciprocal relationship between the two.
 author: anna-xambo